HOW TO CHOOSE THE BEST LIGHTWEIGHT RAIN JACKET FOR HIKING

 Is an expensive raincoat worth it?

-The price of a raincoat does make a difference because you’ll get higher quality products that have gone through more testing and research and development to ensure they work well.
-While a lower or mid-priced hiking raincoat will still get the job done, it often comes at the cost of some comfort, whether that’s a durable Gortex outer layer or breathability and ventilation on the inside that will minimize sweating.
+The price of a raincoat does make a difference because you’ll get higher quality products that have gone through more testing, research, and development to ensure they work well.
+While a lower or mid-priced hiking raincoat will still get the job done, it often comes at the cost of some comfort, whether that’s a durable Gore-tex outer layer or breathability and ventilation on the inside that will minimize sweating.

 If you’re on a budget, choose a quality mid-priced raincoat – the REI Rainier Rain Jacket is a great option – that has the features you need and use most often.
 Consider the activities you do most often and choose a lightweight rain jacket that suits your hiking style.
 Chances are you can resell it if it’s still in good condition and when you need to upgrade you’ll know exactly what to buy.

-REI’s Rainier Rain Jacket (women’s / men’s) is a great deal for those on a budget at $89.
-It’s windproof, has sealed seams, and a durable waterproof repellent layer AND it stores into its own pocket for ultimate packability.
+REI’s Rainier Rain Jacket (women’s / men’s) is a great deal for those on a budget at $50-90.
+It’s windproof, has sealed seams, a durable waterproof repellent layer AND it compresses down into its own pocket for ultimate packability.

 How should a rain jacket for hiking fit?